 In fact, it will probably seem foolish to the natural mind and take a "leap of faith" to undertake God's plan to get out of range from the Antichrist and avoid beheading.

 This is why I said above that if there is an aliyah program for believers to get to safety, it won't be abused.
-Only the faithful will go and further these faithful must also be able to let go of their life, country, family and friends and "stuff" for God.
+Only the faithful will go and further, these faithful must also be able to let go of their life, country, family, friends and "stuff" for God.
 That's a lot to ask a rich, comfortable Laodicean Christian (Rev 3:14-22).

 Update: A Reader Asks "What About Institutionalized People?"